-We’ve been celebrating our Pinterest integration by sharing everything you need to know to start using Pinterest for business.
+We’ve been sharing everything you need to know about using Pinterest for business for a while now.
 Pinterest isn’t your normal social media platform.
 It’s a visual discovery app and is the perfect place to get more traffic to your website.
-So let’s talk about how you can get more traffic from Pinterest to your blog.
+So let’s talk about how to get traffic from Pinterest to your blog.

 Pinterest is one of the best platforms for driving consistent traffic to your blog, especially if you have an evergreen content strategy.
 Pinterest is not just another social media platform.
 It acts more like a search engine, which means people on Pinterest are actively looking for content and you’re missing out on potential website traffic, followers and customers by not putting your content on Pinterest.
 There are over 2 billion searches on Pinterest every month.
 That is a lot of opportunities for your Pins to show up in a search and drive traffic back to your website!
 So how can you get a piece of that Pinterest pie?

 (Just getting started on Pinterest?
 Check out this post for the Beginner’s Guide to Pinterest)